 Prepare thy shad’wy car.

 When the folding star, another metaphorical reference to the sun, shows its “paly circlet,” it appears as a “warning lamp,” marking the “fragrant Hours.”
-The elves who sleep in flower in the morning and the nymph who wreathes her brows with the sedge (a grasslike plant) are shedding the “freshening dew.”
+The elves who sleep in flowers in the morning and the nymph who wreathes her brows with the sedge (a grasslike plant) are shedding the “freshening dew.”
 They are lovelier still.
 With the sweet but pensive pleasures (an example of an oxymoron), nature prepares Eve’s “shadowy car.”
 The scenes of the evening are sweet to look at.
 But, they trigger a pensive mood in the onlooker’s mind.

 Then lead, calm votress, where some sheety lake